lynch-lab/Schrimpf_Lynch_fetch/README.md

 Extracted data and code for the Schrimpf and Lynch manuscript on fetch and pursuit-divers.
 Title: The role of wind fetch in structuring Antarctic seabird breeding occupancy

-Data on penguins came from MAPPPD (http://www.penguinmap.com/), but the data files and code for turning those files into a summary file  are included in the folder /Extract_MAPPPD_data.
+Data on penguins came from MAPPPD (http://www.penguinmap.com/), but the code for turning those files into a summary file is included in the Extract_MAPPPD R script.

 The data file 'pop.pursuit.csv' incorporates the data from MAPPPD as well as the Antarctic Shag population data from Schrimpf et al. 2018 (see https://github.com/lynch-lab/Antarctic_shags).
 Those sources were combined manually, resulting in the csv file included.